melisovm/Bookstore/README.md

 # Simple Bookstore Application.

 Used to do Express JS,Mongoose, Node JS, Angular, Bootstrap for front-end and also MongoDB for data base.
-For run this application just clone from git and run `npm init` and `npm run`.
+For run this application just clone from git and write to your terminal `npm init` and `npm run`.
 But before this You have to initialize your database:

 - books
   - title - str